 - Students who want to acquire the basic tools required to conduct financial research ranging from undergrad to graduate level.
 The book’s structure is simple enough such that the material is sufficient for self-study purposes.

 - Data analysts or statisticians who work on issues dealing with financial data and who need practical tools to succeed.

 The book is currently divided into 5 parts:

 - Chapter 1 introduces you to important concepts around which our approach to Tidy Finance revolves.

 - Chapters 2-4 provide tools to organize your data and prepare the most common data sets used in financial research.
 Although many important data are behind paywalls, we start by describing different open source data and how to download them.
 We then move on to prepare two of the most popular datasets in financial research: CRSP and Compustat.
 Then, we cover corporate bond data from TRACE.
 We reuse the data from these chapters in all subsequent chapters.
-Chapter 5 contains an overview over common alternative data provides for which direct access vie R packages exist.
+Chapter 5 contains an overview of common alternative data providers for which direct access vie R packages exist.

 - Chapters 16-17 provide approaches for parametric, constrained portfolio optimization, and backtesting procedures.

 This book is about empirical work.
-While we assume only basic knowledge in statistics and econometrics, we do not provide detailed treatments of the underlying theoretical models or methods applied in this book.
+While we assume only basic knowledge of statistics and econometrics, we do not provide detailed treatments of the underlying theoretical models or methods applied in this book.
 Instead, you find references to the seminal academic work in journal articles or textbooks for more detailed treatments.
 We believe that our comparative advantage is to provide a thorough implementation of typical approaches such as portfolio sorts, backtesting procedures, regressions, machine learning methods, or other related topics in empirical finance.
-We enrich our implementations with discussions of the needy-greedy choices you face while conducting empirical analyses.
+We enrich our implementations by discussing the needy-greedy choices you face while conducting empirical analyses.
 We hence refrain from deriving theoretical models or extensively discussing the statistical properties of well-established tools.